WikiBox/sift3/README.md

 GPL3 Software

-sift3 - An improved file sifter
+sift3 - A full rewrite of WikiBox/sift

+## General

-sift3 is a utility, similar to sift, that allows you to automatically sift source folders for items (files or folders) and selectively move or hard link these items to subfolders in a destination folder.
+sift3 is a utility that allows you to sift source folders for items (files or folders) and selectively move or hard link these items to subfolders in a destination folder.

-This is similar to the older WikiBox/sift but sift3 is a total rewrite with much improved matching and features.

-Now sift3 supports varable depth repo and dest.
-Matching is by complete word or optionally free.
-CamelCase is detected and used.
+The idea is that as you download or create new files/media you make sure they have a good descriptive name and drop them into a repository subfolder.
+The repository can be structured with hierarchial folder structure or not.

+Then you create empty destination subfolders, with names that work as searches into the repository.

+When you run sift3 it will do a brute force attempt to match all items in the repo against all target folders in dest.
+When there is a match, the repo item is hardlinked into the matching target dest folder.

+This can be seen as a form of "procedural curating".
+Instead of manually copying/linking every file and folder you specify how it should be done.
+And then let sift3 do it.

+Since files are hardlinked and not copied, there is very little space penalty for having the same item appear in many dest folders.

+Typical use is to add items, with descriptive names, to the repo.
+Then update dest by running "sift3 --missing repo dest".
+Afterwards the file dest/missing.txt can be examined to see what items in repo was not matched in dest.
+And new dest folders can be added, if needed.

+If repo or dest is restructured you can clear dest before repopulating it by running "sift3 --clear repo dest".

+## What was wrong with sift?

+The old sift version worked OK but it could not use varieble depth repo and dest folder structures.
+Also the matching was very relaxed, resulting in too many false positive matches.
+In sift3 the "..." suffix is used to create "parent" subfolders to add depth to both repo and dest.
+The matching is made more strict with exact word matching in strict order.
+But this can be relaxed, if needed, by selectively turning off matching of word start or stop and allowing alternative matches in (non-parent) dest target folders.

 ## Usage

     sift3 Copyright Anders Larsen 2020 gislagard@gmail.com

+    This program is free software under the terms of GPLv3.

     Hardlink items in repo to matching folders at dest.

     Matching rules:

-      Items match once and in order.
+      Items match only once and in strict order.
       Matches are not case sensitive for ASCII.
       Suffix '...' in folder names creates a parent folder.
-      Lower case words in parent folders are not matched.
+      Lower case words in parent and dest folders are not matched.
-      Use any of ',(); for alt match in not parent dest.
+      Use any of ',(); for alternative match in not parent dest.
+      Full words must match.
+CamelCase is detected if used.
-      Use _underscore_ in dest to ignore word start/stop.
+      Use _underscore_ in dest to disable full word start/stop.

     Usage: " << argv[0] << " [options] repo dest